Parents respond to DOJ, school boards' statements: 'I am what a domestic terrorist looks like?'

 "I am what a domestic terrorist looks like?" asked Asra Nomani, vice president of investigations and strategy at Parents Defending Education.
 "You owe parents an apology!"
 Nomani's group has been conducting deep research into how school boards across the country are implementing so-called "woke" ideas in their curricula.

+Nomani's group has launched a form on their website that purportedly sends emails to DOJ.
+The draft email reads: "I urge you to reconsider mobilizing the U.S. Department of Justice against concerned parents who are exercising their First Amendment rights at school board meetings across the country."

+"Our country’s children deserve a high-quality education.
+Please do not criminalize the American citizens that advocate on their behalf."

-On Tuesday, she changed her Twitter display name to "Asra Q. Nomani ‘Domestic Terrorist’" in an apparent attempt to mock the suspicion of parents like herself.
+On Tuesday, Nomani changed her Twitter display name to "Asra Q. Nomani ‘Domestic Terrorist’" in an apparent attempt to mock the suspicion of parents like herself.
 In another tweet, she said Attorney General Merrick Garland had issued a "declaration of war" against parents.

 DOJ LAUNCHING EFFORT TO COMBAT ACTS OF VIOLENCE AGAINST SCHOOL BOARD MEMBERS